Quarkykoala/nivestteam/README.md

 3. Deploy to Netlify.
 The included `netlify.toml` already sets the build command (`npm run build`) and publish directory (`dist`).
 4. Each voice command will be captured in Supabase with the related financial context, and snapshots of transactions/goals are stored for building dashboards.

+Netlify only builds the Vite React frontend with Node; Python dependencies are isolated under [`backend/`](backend/) for separate hosting of the voice bot.

 ## Hosting the voice bot backend

 The voice experience depends on the WebSocket bot defined in [`server.py`](server.py) and [`nivest_bot.py`](nivest_bot.py).
 Deploy it separately from the Netlify static site and point the frontend to it via `VITE_BOT_WS_URL`.